r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 PKG_CPPFLAGS = $(shell pkg-config --cflags libtiff-4)
 ```

+and it is more reliable to do it always.

-The code above can be added to the package `src/Makevars.ucrt`
+The code above can be added to the package `src/Makevars.win`
-(`src/Makevars.win`) of package tiff.
+(`src/Makevars.ucrt`) of package tiff.
 One still has to figure out that the
 pkg-config package name is `libtiff-4` (while e.g.  the MXE package is
 `tiff`, Msys2 package is `libtiff`), hints are provided below.